 One of our best selling and favourite plants here at Paramount Plants is the fabulously dramatic Dicksonia Antarctica Tree Fern.
-We have eight different sizes to choose from – something for every budget!
+We have over eight different sizes to choose from – something for every budget!

 These elegant ferns with thick complementary dark brown trunks are incredible in a shade area below large trees.
 This particular variety of tree fern is very easy to grow in the UK climate.
 With just a few precautions coming up to winter months and there should be no problem in keeping these majestic ferns.